William Oxley: Biography

-He founded the magazine Littack (Literature Attack) in 1972, and also edited the poetry publications New Headland (1969–74), Laissez-Faire (1971–75), Orbis (1972–74), The Village Review (1973–74), Poetry Newsletter (1976–78), The Littack Supplement (1976-80) and Lapis Lazuli (1977–78).
+He founded the magazine Littack (Literature Attack) in 1972, and also edited the poetry publications New Headland (1969–74), Laissez-Faire (1971–75), Orbis (1972–74), The Village Review (1973–74), Poetry Newsletter (1976–78), The Littack Supplement (1976–80) and Lapis Lazuli (1977–78).
 He also co-edited the newsletter of the Long Poem Group for several years, as its founder.

 In 1976, he moved to Devon with his family, and focused on poetry.
 His wife Patricia founded the literary journal Acumen in 1985, with William as treasurer and interviews editor.

 He became a member of the general council of the Poetry Society in 1990, and opposed its commercialisation.
 In 2000, William was poet laureate for Torbay, the district covering Brixham, where he had moved to.
 This led to him and Patricia organising the Torbay Poetry Festival from 2001 to 2019.

 A limited edition print employing lines from his epic poem, A Map of Time, was chosen by the Department of Cartography at the University of Wisconsin to use, with appropriate illustration, in their Annual Broadsheet for 2002.
 Another of his long poems, Over the Hills of Hampstead, was awarded first prize by the online long poem magazine, Echoes of Gilgamesh.
 In 2008, he received the Torbay ArtsBase Award for Literature.
 His work is featured on various websites, including, from its beginning, Anne Stewart's prestigious www.poetrypf.co.uk and www.creativetorbay.com.
 His archive was acquired by the British Library in 2014.

 Personal life

 Oxley met Patricia Holmes through the Manchester Shakespeare Players, and they married in 1963.
 They had two daughters, Elizabeth Helen (b.
 1966) and Katie Sarah (b.
 1969).
 After originally settling in London, they moved to Brixham in South Devon with Patricia's mother in 1976.
-He died in February 2020, aged 80, survived by his wife and daughters.
+He died in February 2020, aged 80.